contentstack/gatsby-source-contentstack/README.md

       // Environment where you published your data.
       environment: `environment`,

-      //CDN to set to other cdn end point.
-For eg: https://eu-cdn.contentstack.com/v3
+      //CDN set this to point to other cdn end point.
+For eg: https://eu-cdn.contentstack.com/v3 .
+This is not required.
       cdn: `cdn_url`
     },
   },